FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 ##### Covering breakages

-Because one of the goals of the CTS is to ensure compatibility, and a critical sign of incompatibility is when a platform or SDK release breaks a customer due to a change in behavior, we propose introducing the following policy as soon as
+Because one of the goals of the CTF is to ensure compatibility, and a critical sign of incompatibility is when a platform or SDK release breaks a customer due to a change in behavior, we propose introducing the following policy as soon as
 possible: